 You may wonder why I decided to call my website "The Spaces in Between".
 It represents the way I choose to live my life - living for the spaces in between - the days I am able to get out and enjoy my life.
 So many days are filled with pain and I look forward to those days when the pain is a little less and I am able to enjoy spending time with friends and family.
 Whether we go shopping, out to eat, or to a movie, those days are special.
 They get me through the tougher days.
 I am truly blessed to have such wonderful people in my life.

-***The procedure discussed below has only temporary effectiveness.
-There is currently no cure or permanent treatment for LPHS.***
+***The procedure discussed below is believed to only have temporary effectiveness.
+Some patients have had relief from this surgery for several years and studies are ongoing.
+However, there is currently no cure or permanent treatment for LPHS.***